Alpha colors with Alphredo for translucent UI swatches

 1. UI engineers: Ship 8-digit HEX or HSLA strings that line up with design intent instead of ad hoc opacity stacking.

-2. Product designers: Test scrims, overlays, and glass treatments without leaving the browser when you are already on Uwarp.
+2. Product designers: Test scrims, overlays, and glass treatments without leaving the browser when you are on Uwarp.

 3. Design system maintainers: Document both opaque and translucent pairs so consuming teams do not improvise new mixes.